Super Snow Moon to Be Visible Tonight, the Biggest Super Moon of 2019

 Snow Moon is a name given to February moon by Native Americans and Europeans as it is a month associated with heavy snowfall.
 Given that it is a Super Moon today, it is being called a Super Snow Moon.
 Similarly, the hunger moon name comes from the lack or limited availability of food during winter.
 Other names of the February moon are storm moon, ice moon or bone.

-According to NASA, the Moon will be closest to Earth for its orbit at 4:04am EST (2:34pm IST) on February 19 but the full moon will be at 10:54am EST (9:24pm IST) on February 19.
+According to NASA, the Moon was closest to Earth for its orbit at 4:04am EST (2:34pm IST) but the full moon will be at 10:54am EST (9:24pm IST) on February 19.
 Although in India, you won't be able to see the Moon at its closest because it is falling during the day, the full moon will be visible in the country.
 At 9:24pm IST, you can look to the sky and enjoy the sight.

 When is the next Super Moon?